aka-0x4C3DD/meetingAutomation/README.md

 <summary><b>Application Won't Start</b></summary>

 - Verify Chrome/Chromium is installed
-- Check for antivirus software blocking the application
+- Check for antivirus/firewall software blocking the application
-- Try running as administrator
+- Try running as administrator on Windows or with elevated privileges on Linux
 - Check log files in the application directory
 </details>